 German courses

 We offer a range of German degrees.
-You can study German as a single language or alongside French, Spanish, Portuguese, Arabic, Italian, Japanese, Mandarin or Russian.
-You can also combine German with subjects such as linguistics, business management, English and history.
-If you're new to the language, you can study German from beginner level on our BA Language, Culture and Communication degree.
+You can study German as a single language or alongside French, Spanish, Portuguese or Mandarin.
+We also offer modules in Arabic, Italian, Japanese and Russian, and you can combine German with subjects such as linguistics, business management, English and history.

 In the Rhineland – the region along the Rhine – it’s perfectly acceptable to cut off someone’s tie during Rosenmontag, (Carnival)!
 Learning German means exploring not just grammar and vocabulary, but also the quirky, joyful culture behind the language.
 In my classes, I love sharing the stories behind such traditions to show how language and culture are deeply intertwined.